13 fun ideas for Isle of Man activities when everywhere is closed

 Cafes, Museums and playgrounds are closed, and its hard for children not seeing friends, so we would like to share our favourite ideas for days out around Port Erin area with the family, whilst social distancing, and when no-where is open.

-3. Look for a basking shark- With recent sightings already in April this year in the Isle of Man, a great place to sight a Basking Shark is Port Erin and the South West of the Island, between May and August.
+3. Look for a basking shark- With sightings due late Spring, a great place to sight a Basking Shark is Port Erin and the South West of the Island, between May and August.
 For kids, If you see one, report it to the Manx Basking Shark Watch, and write a really good short story that could potentially be published on their website here.
 This site has all sorts of facts and characteristics about basking sharks to read while you are waiting for a sighting.

 4. A good walk- There are plenty of walking trails from Port Erin.
 Here is a two hour walk from Earystane and Ronague, or try an uphill climb from The Sloc.
 From the front door, a climb up to Milner's Tower is a fantastic family hike, with wonderful photo opportunities at the top.
 Follow this with a stroll back through Bradda Glen.